|ACE- Alliance for Catholic Education||Novermber 1st (Fall Deadline) January 24th (Spring Deadline)||https://ace.nd.edu|

 The mission of Episcopal Service Corps is to develop and support a national network of intentional communities in the Episcopal Church.
 Our communities are marked by young adults:

 Curious about post-graduate service?
-Contact our Campus Minister of Social Justice, please contact Marilyn Nash, Campus Minister for Social Justice, or 206.296.2267
+Contact our Campus Minister of Social Justice, please contact our Campus Minister for Social Justice or call 206.296.2267